jmbski/ai-civ/README.md

 ### Maps

 **aerthos_map.html**: Simplistic, AI Generated semi-interactive map of the island.
 Not very detailed, but gives a decent sense of where things are geographically.
-You'll
+You'll need to download the file and open it with Chrome (or another browser) to view it.

+**aerthos_html_screenshot.png**: Screenshot of the above HTML page in case you don't want to open it in a browser

 ## Helpful Tips

 **Google Docs** - At least with Gemini, if you upload the files via Google Drive, the Gem will automatically update whenever you update the Google Doc.
 This is very useful for making minor changes or keeping a running log of NPC character cards